iuhjui-sugar/boringssl/INCORPORATING.md

 `OPENSSL_SMALL` removes some code that is especially large at some performance cost.

+`OPENSSL_NO_OS` makes BoringSSL ignore any preprocessor flag indicating a specific operating system target (typically added transparently by the toolchain) and results in code that should be compatible with a baremetal environment.

 ## Symbols

 You cannot link multiple versions of BoringSSL or OpenSSL into a single binary